coherent-oss/roadmap/README.md

 # granary
-A repository for garnering Coherent OSS's cross-project issues, at the infrastructure level.
+A repository for garnering Coherent OSS's cross-project issues.

+To get started, navigate to [Issues](https://github.com/coherent-oss/granary).